-Middle + High School
+Middle School Academics

-The physical education and health curriculum are designed to provide students with the necessary skills needed to learn about, and improve their fitness and health, while having fun through activities that allow the utilization of fine and gross motor skills.
-The physical education curriculum allows the opportunity to teach active participation in group games, develop the habits to maintain physical well-being, focus on conflict resolution and team building skills, and provide opportunities to challenge students both mentally and physically.
+At MAS, we introduce a variety of sports and other physical activities to provide students with the skills they need to learn about and improve their fitness and health, all while having fun through activities that grow their fine and gross motor skills.
+The physical education curriculum allows the opportunity to teach active participation in group games, develop the habits to maintain physical well-being, focus on conflict resolution and team-building skills, and provide opportunities to challenge students both mentally and physically.

 The health education curriculum allows students to learn more about their bodies, including healthy choices that will improve the quality of their lives.
 Performance-based and project-based learning activities are utilized for both physical education and health education.
 In addition, the curriculum is rich in opportunities to read and write, so students strengthen their reading comprehension and writing skills as they learn health content.

 Our foreign language curriculum is built around Spanish as MAS’ foreign language.
 However, MAS intends to make every effort to offer at least one additional foreign language outside of Spanish, particularly to meet the needs of students who are already bilingual with Spanish as their first or second language and who wish to learn another language.
 The foreign language curriculum is sequentially designed with interdisciplinary topics to enable students to see connections within and across various subjects.
 In addition, the foreign language curriculum has a communicative approach where the students use the target language in class through communicative activities such as games, role-playing, and problem-solving tasks.
 The curriculum also includes opportunities to demonstrate their knowledge through performance-based and project-based learning activities.